 Insects that feed on plants, called herbivores, can have big effects on how plants grow.
 Herbivory can change the size and shape of plants, the number of flowers and seeds, and even which plant species can survive in a habitat.
 A plant with leaves eaten by insect herbivores will likely do worse than a plant that is not eaten.

-Native plants are those that naturally occur in an area without human interference.
-When a plant is moved by humans to a new area and grows outside of its natural range, it is called exotic.
+Plants are those that naturally occur in an area without human interference are called native plants.
+When a plant is moved by humans to a new area and grows outside of its natural range, it is called an exotic plant.
 Sometimes exotic plants become invasive, meaning they grow large and fast, take over habitats, and push out native species.
 What determines if an exotic species will become invasive?
 Scientists are very interested in this question.
-Understanding what makes a species become invasive could help control invasions already underway, and prevent new ones in the future.
+Understanding what makes a species become invasive could help control invasions already underway and prevent new ones in the future.

-Because herbivory affects how big and fast a plant can grow, herbivores may determine if an exotic plant is successful in its new habitat and becomes invasive.
+Because herbivory affects how big and fast a plant can grow, herbivores may determine if an exotic plant thrives in its new habitat and becomes invasive.
 Elizabeth, a plant biologist, is fascinated by invasive species and wanted to know why they are able to grow bigger and faster than native and other exotic species.
 One possibility, she thought, is that invasive species are not recognized by the local insect herbivores as good food sources and thus get less damage from the insects.
 Escaping herbivory could allow invasive species to grow more and may explain how they become invasive.